project-chip/zap/docs/notifications.md

 ### Adding a Session Notification

-Session notifications are set after a sesion is created.
-In order to add a session notification, call the setNotification function in zap/src-electron/query-session-notification.js. setNotification takes the following arguments:
+Session notifications are set after a session is created.
+To add a session notification, call the setNotification function in zap/src-electron/query-session-notification.js. setNotification takes the following arguments:

 - db => database object (object)